live-keys/livekeys/doc/pages/running.md

 }
 ```

-By default, most error messages will be shown in Live CV's buttom right corner, where a small box with a red border on
+By default, most error messages will be shown in Livekeys's buttom right corner, where a small box with a red border on
 the left opens in case of an error.
 Since some error messages cannot be displayed there, some of them will appear in
 the log window, so it's a good ideea to chekc there for any notifications.
 The button will have a circle on it when a
 new log line has been added: